 Specifying enhancement to 3GPP NRMs supporting IoT NTN;

 Specifying appropriate performance measurements and KPIs for IoT NTN.

-This work may require cooperation with 3GPP RAN WGs.
+This work will take into account of the study in 3GPP TR 28.808 and related work in progress which are related to NTN management.